rshah03/rshah.io/src/pages/08-01-2017-firstPost/index.md

 Java is currently #1, so why not start with Java?
 Most educational cirriculums actually do start with Java and/or C++.
 These two languages, especially C++, have fairly steep learning curves for novices.
 Java's strictly-typed, verbose nature, and C++'s impeccable memory management capabilties make them extremely powerful languages in the industry.
 However, for beginners, these can also serve as bottlenecks.

 Now, my intention is not to force you to learn and use Python, but it's an ideal choice.
 If you're game for a challenge, feel free to dabble in any language of your choice, including Java or C++.
-In fact, I actually started with Java and C++ myself, but I was not aware of Python at the time.
+In fact, I actually started with Java and C++ myself, but I would've opted to start with Python if I had been exposed to it initially.

 Are there other languages out there that are easier?
 Probably.
 But most of those are too simple to be useful.
 Starting with Python can help knock out two birds with one stone.
 Python is an extremely popular language in the industry.
 Having it in your toolbelt is quite useful.